jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 - [source](https://github.com/jeromeetienne/arplayerforthreejs/blob/master/examples/contact-sharing-in-ar.html)
 - Simple App to share contact in AR.
 - Show informations on a per-marker basis.
-- Informations is from database.
+- Informations are from database.

 ---